Aliases for NDUFS4 Gene

 GeneCards Summary for NDUFS4 Gene

-NDUFS4 (NADH Dehydrogenase (Ubiquinone) Fe-S Protein 4, 18kDa (NADH-Coenzyme Q Reductase)) is a Protein Coding gene.
-Diseases associated with NDUFS4 include leigh syndrome and leigh syndrome with leukodystrophy.
+NDUFS4 (NADH:Ubiquinone Oxidoreductase Subunit S4) is a Protein Coding gene.
+Diseases associated with NDUFS4 include Mitochondrial Complex I Deficiency, Nuclear Type 1 and Leigh Syndrome.
 Among its related pathways are Respiratory electron transport, ATP synthesis by chemiosmotic coupling, and heat production by uncoupling proteins. and GABAergic synapse.
 Gene Ontology (GO) annotations related to this gene include NADH dehydrogenase (ubiquinone) activity and oxidoreductase activity, acting on NAD(P)H. An important paralog of this gene is WDR93.